smithylee81/MARVELous-Quiz/README.md

 - ### Returning Visitor Goals

-    - #### As a returning visitor,I want to check if there are anything new on the page, check the High Scores page to see if any of my friends have beaten my score and take the Quiz again if wished.
+    - #### As a returning visitor, I want to check if there are anything new on the page, check the High Scores page to see if any of my friends have beaten my score and take the Quiz again if wished.
         1. Upon re-entering the site the user has familiarity given the sites consistency and its ease of use helps them navigate to the desired sections.
         2. The user can assess whether anything has changed since their last viewing of the site and check the high scores page to see if anyone has beaten their score.
         3. The user can navigate between the pages using the Nav Bar at the top of each page and also select the social media icons on each page via the footer if they wish to view the Developers’ platforms.

 - ### Frequent User Goals
-    - #### As a frequent visitor,I want to be able to see any new changes and challenge myself on my Marvel knowledge.
+    - #### As a frequent visitor, I want to be able to see any new changes and challenge myself on my Marvel knowledge.
         1. The user would already be comfortable with the website layout and can easily navigate between the pages.

 ## Further Testing

 - ### Manual Testing of each section
-- #### Home Page/Navigation Bar: All nav bar links were tested to ensure they take the user to the desired area on the site, the dropdown menu was also tested on smaller devices to ensure the user still had these options on their mobile/smaller device, these all worked well wth no issues.
+- #### Home Page/Navigation Bar: All nav bar links were tested to ensure they take the user to the desired area on the site, the dropdown menu was also tested on smaller devices to ensure the user still had these options on their mobile/smaller device, these all worked well with no issues.

 ### Testing Site Responsiveness
 - #### Testing responsiveness was carried out using Dev.Tools on a variety of screen sizes as demonstrated below: